Defence Medical Services

 The Defence Medical Services (DMS) is an umbrella organisation within the Ministry of Defence in the United Kingdom.
-It consists of the Defence Medical Services Group, part of Strategic Command, the Royal Navy Medical Service, Army Medical Services and RAF Medical Services.
+It describes the Royal Navy Medical Service, Army Medical Services and RAF Medical Services.
+The Defence Medical Services Group and Headquarters DMS is part of Strategic Command, although with the exception of civilian staff, the personnel contained in it are each part of their respective three Services.

 Structure

-The Defence Medical Services are led by the Director General, currently Peter Homa.
-In October 2022, it was announced that Clare Walton had been appointed as Director General of the Defence Medical Services, with the rank of Air Marshal, to take effect from July 2023.
+The Defence Medical Services are led by the Director General, currently Air Marshal Clare Walton.
 The Director General DMS is the defence authority for end to end Defence healthcare and medical operational capability.

-The Defence Medical Services Group also has three two-star directors.
+The Defence Medical Services Group also has three two-star directors: